The Egg (band): History

 Founded in the early 1990s in Oxford, England, the Egg released its first EP Shopping (1995) on the independent record label, Cup of Tea Records.
 Having been signed by China Records, in 1996 the band released the album Albumen in the United States on Discovery Records in 1997.
 In 1998, the follow-up album, Travelator, was released, produced by Tim Holmes of Death in Vegas.
 In 2000, the group recorded the theme tune to the ITV series, At Home with the Braithwaites.

 Following Travelator, the Egg began exploring the new directions.
 Following their Mellowmania EP in 2002, they were signed by Bar de Lune Records, a subsidiary of Beechwood Music.
 Beechwood folded the following year just before a return with their new album, Forwards, (produced by Benji Vaughan) and subsequently released on Squarepeg Records in 2004.

-The single "Walking Away" (featuring Sophie Barker of Zero 7) was released in 2005, and further remixes commissioned by licensees.
-This became a crossover hit, and spawned the bootleg by David Guetta, "Love Don't Let Me Go (Walking Away)", to reach #3 in the UK Singles Chart in August 2006.
+The single "Walking Away" (featuring Sophie Barker of Zero 7 fame) was released in 2005, and further remixes commissioned by licensees.
+This became a crossover hit, and spawned the bootleg by David Guetta, "Love Don't Let Me Go (Walking Away)", to reach No. 3 in the UK Singles Chart in August 2006.

 In 2006, the Egg played at The Big Chill, Bestival, Glastonbury, and other venues across Europe.
 The following year saw more UK music festivals appearances.

 In 2007 the band toured Australia and Brazil for the first time playing most major cities in each.

 In 2008 the Egg contributed the song "Trails and Tribulations" to the Songs for Survival Survival International charity album, and later in the year they played at Camp Bisco 7 in Mariaville, NY.
 They also toured the U.S. extensively in 2008, 2009, and 2010.

+Continued live performances have seen the Egg play at venues and festivals across the UK and the globe and as Glastonbury stalwarts, 2023 saw the Egg headline the Glade stage on the Saturday night of the festival.